Prices from £44.99

 The retinoid (adapalene) unblocks the pores of the skin to prevent acne from forming under the skin, while also reducing redness and inflammation of the affected area.

-Benzoyl peroxide has antimicrobial properties which kills the bacteria at the sight of the acne.
+Benzoyl peroxide (keratolytic peeling agent) has antimicrobial properties which kills bacteria under the acne spots.
 It also helps to remove dead skin cells, keratin and sebum from the skin.

-When used consistently, Epiduo is an effective treatment for acne which is suitable for people who have tried adapalene and benzoyl peroxide on their own but have experienced lacklustre results.
+When used consistently, Epiduo is an effective treatment for acne which is suitable for people who have tried adapalene and benzoyl peroxide agents on their own but have not had good results.

-Epiduo is applied topically to the affected areas once a day, typically at night before you go to bed.
+Epiduo is applied topically to the affected areas once a day, typically at night before bed.

 Before you apply Epiduo, wash the affected areas of the skin with warm water and a mild soap.
 Pat the area dry before applying the treatment.

-Using only a pea-sized drop of the gel, apply a thin layer of Epiduo gel to the affected areas of the skin once a day.
+Using only a pea-sized amount, apply a thin layer of Epiduo gel to the affected areas of the skin once a day.

 Always wash your hands after applying the treatment.